rjshvjy/puvi/.dev-index/code_usage_report.md

 - Used by modules: sku_outbound
 - Files: 1

-### mrp
-- Used by modules: sku_management
-- Files: 1
-- Functions using this table:
-  - bulk_update_skus in puvi-backend/puvi-backend-main/modules/sku_management.py

 ### mrp_history
 - Used by modules: sku_production
 - Files: 1

-### multiple
-- Used by modules: sku_management
-- Files: 1
-- Functions using this table:
-  - bulk_update_skus in puvi-backend/puvi-backend-main/modules/sku_management.py

 ### mus
 - Used by modules: traceability